jenberu/InterTecHub-Simple-Server/README.md

 Dream Route: http://127.0.0.1:8000/messages/dream/
 Response: "My dream is to build impactful technology solutions."

-Additional Notes
+or you can click the link that displays on the home page Additional Notes
 If you encounter any issues, ensure all dependencies are installed correctly.
 For any database-related errors, delete the db.sqlite3 file and rerun the migrations: